About the Greater Scaup

 Greater scaup breed on the tundra and in the Boreal Forest zones from Iceland across northern Scandinavia, northern Russia, northern Siberia and the western North American Arctic.
 It is estimated that three-quarters of the North American population breeds in Alaska.
 Greater scaup nest predominantly on islands in large lakes and lay an average of 9 eggs.

 Average weight: M 2.32 lbs., F 2.15 lbs.

-Description: Greater and lesser scaup are often found together, but the larger size of the greater scaup is very obvious.
+Greater and lesser scaup are often found together, but the larger size of the greater scaup is very obvious.
 Male greater scaup also have a larger, more round, green-tinted head than male lesser scaup.
 Male greater scaup have a glossy black head tinted green.
 The neck, breast and upper mantle are glossy black, and the flanks and belly are white, sometimes with gray vermiculations on the lower flanks.
 The back is whitish with fine black vermiculations, and the tail and upper- and under-tail coverts are black.
 The wing has a broad white speculum spanning nearly the entire length of the primaries and secondaries.
 The bill is a light blue-gray with a black nail, the legs and feet are gray and the iris is yellow.
-Relatively silent except in display, the male greater scaup utters a soft cooing and whistling notes in courtship.
 Female greater scaup are brown with white oval patches around their bills.
 The female's bill is similar to that of the male, but slightly duller, and the legs and feet are gray.
-The female has harsh, gruff notes typical of the genus.